MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/manage-auto-save.md

     3. In the **Handler Properties** window, set **Library** to the web resource you added in the previous step.

-    4. Type '`preventAutoSave`' in the **Function** field.
+    4. Type '`preventAutoSave`' in the **Function** column.
 This is case sensitive.
 Do not include quotation marks.

     5. Make sure that **Enabled** is checked.